dip-software/crossplane-compositions/README.md

 - The Argo CD controller must be installed and running in the cluster
 - Helm charts must be accessible from the specified `repoURL`
-- Argo CD Applications are created in the same namespace as the `HelmApp` resource
+- Argo CD Applications are created in the same namespace as the `HelmApplication` resource
 - EnvironmentConfig references are resolved by Crossplane at composition time
 - The composition uses Crossplane Pipeline mode with function-go-templating
 - For OCI registries, omit the `chartName` field as the chart is specified in the `repoURL`